molly-mint-choco/email-dedup/README.md

 # Email Deduplication System

-A high-performance email deduplication system that identifies duplicate and near-duplicate email threads using similarity hashing.
+A high-performance scalable email deduplication system that identifies duplicate and near-duplicate email threads using similarity hashing.
 The system processes email documents, detects thread hierarchies, and exposes a REST API for querying canonical threads.

 ## Features